 It is recommended that all gastric bypass patients take an iron supplement in order to prevent anemia.
-The nutritionist will recommend which iron supplement is best for you.
+This is not necessary after the sleeve gastrectomy unless you have a previous deficiency.
+The nutritionist will recommend which iron supplement is best for you if needed.
 Signs of iron deficiency anemia include pallor, decreased work performance, weakness, difficulty maintaining body temperature, fatigue, dizziness, and shortness of breath.
-Iron deficiency may also be caused by low vitamin A. Vitamin A helps to mobilize iron from its storage sites, so a deficiency of vitamin A limits the body's ability to use stored iron.
+Iron deficiency may also be caused by low vitamin C. Vitamin C helps to mobilize iron from its storage sites, so a deficiency of vitamin C limits the body's ability to use stored iron.
 This results in an "apparent" iron deficiency because hemoglobin levels are low, even though the body can maintain an adequate amount of stored iron.